Vacation Spotlight: Islesboro, Maine

 Check out this old bottle stopper I found on one of the beaches.
 This stopper was a rare find that could be over 100 years old!

 The real beauty in vacationing to Islesboro is being surrounded by nothingness.
-The isolated location makes for relaxing trip – peaceful forests, beautiful ocean views, and quiet rentals provide for a fantastic summer getaway.
+The isolated location makes for a relaxing trip – peaceful forests, beautiful ocean views, and quiet rentals provide for a fantastic summer getaway.
+Islesboro is a fantastic destination for anyone seeking to escape the congestion and traffic in nearby cities like Boston and New York.

 Interesting Tidbit: Islesboro is home to the first recorded solar eclipse in North America.
 Be on the lookout for the commemorative plaque, located on the northern portion of the island.